-By registering for classes, students agree that if they fail to pay any balance on their account, they will be personally responsible for, and agree to pay, all costs of collection, including late payment fees, transcript hold fees, interest, additional fees of third party collection agencies or attorneys (up to 40% of the principal, interest and late charges accrued prior to referral to such agency or attorney), court costs, and/or any other charges necessary for the collection of this debt.
+Erskine reserves the right to utilize outside agencies for collection of past due accounts.
+Students will be responsible for balance due plus any and all collection costs.
+By registering for classes, the student agrees that if he/she fails to pay any unpaid balance on his/her account, he/she will be personally responsible for, and agrees to pay all costs of collection, including late payment fees, interest, additional fees of third-party collection agencies or attorneys (up to 40% of the principal, interest, and late charges accrued prior to referral to such agency or attorney), court costs, and/or any other charges necessary for the collection of debt.